Long Beach Drug & Alcohol Rehab, Detox & Treatment Resources

 Alcohol & Drug Rehab Centers in Long Beach, California

-It’s important to check into Long Beach alcohol treatment facilities if you are looking to kick your drug or alcohol dependency habit.
-Fear of stigma and judgment leads many drug individuals to recoil into their cocoons, but you are encouraged to disregard any negativity.
+It’s important to check into alcohol treatment facilities if you are looking to kick your drug or alcohol dependency habit.
+Fear of stigma and judgment causes many individuals in need of help to recoil, but you are encouraged to disregard any negativity.
 Seek help because substance dependency is an illness, not a lifestyle choice or a character flaw.
-If you’re seeking treatment programs within Long Beach, a number of options are available.
+If you’re seeking treatment programs, a number of options are available.

 These are also known as inpatient treatment programs.
 Residential programs offer specialized care with 24-hour medical assistance.
-Inpatient programs are recommended for long-term drug users who are at a high-risk of relapsing if they are allowed to go home, which could put them in an enabling environment to use substances again.
-Inpatient drug rehab in Long Beach, CA offers a substance-free environment that helps people stay focused on their recovery programs.
+Inpatient programs are recommended for long-term drug misusers who are at a high-risk of recurring use if they are allowed to go home, which could put them in an enabling environment to use substances again.
+Inpatient drug rehab offers a substance-free environment that helps people stay focused on their recovery.

 Partial Hospitalization Programs (PHPs) are usually less restrictive as patients only spend a few hours during the day at the facility and are permitted to return home at night.
 Treatment is largely similar to residential programs with individual therapy, group therapy and a 12-step recovery plan forming part of the process.

 Outpatient programs are the least expensive and least restrictive.
 Here, recovering patients attend fellowship meetings for support.
-Outpatient drug rehabs in Long Beach, CA are recommended for those in recovery that have been through residential or partial treatment programs and are at a low risk of relapse.
+Outpatient drug rehabs are recommended for those in recovery that have been through residential or partial treatment programs and are at a low risk of recurrence of use.

-All these levels of treatment are offered at different rehabilitation centers within Long Beach.
-It is important to consider which type best suits you depending on your addiction and your budget.
+All these levels of treatment are offered at different rehabilitation centers.
+It is important to consider which type best suits your situation, depending on your addiction and your budget.
 Residential programs are costlier as they include food and housing accommodation.
-You might also want to consider out-of-state options like The Recovery Village; a change of scenery might help you put your addiction problem into perspective.
+You might also want to consider out-of-state options because a change of scenery might help to put your negative relationship with substances into perspective.